 - Supports the wider information security program

-By combining the NIST CSF framework with ISO/IEC 27001 - cybersecurity risk management becomes simplified.
-It also makes communication easier throughout the organization and across the supply chains via a common cybersecurity directive laid by NIST.
+By combining the NIST CSF framework with ISO/IEC 27001 - cyber security risk management becomes simplified.
+It also makes communication easier throughout the organization and across the supply chains via common cybersecurity directives laid by NIST.

-Cyber Laws in India are governed by the Information Technology Act of 2000, which was last updated in 2008.
+Cyber security laws in India are governed by the Information Technology Act of 2000, which was last updated in 2008.
 And that was nearly a decade ago.
-Unlike other laws which can be updated in their own time, Cybersecurity Laws are obligated to keep up with the rapid changes in the industry.
+Unlike other laws which can be updated in their own time, Cyber-security Laws are obligated to keep up with the rapid changes in the industry.
 In India, these laws haven't been updated in a long time.

-To briefly state what are some of the weaknesses of the existing cyber laws in India:
+To briefly state what are some of the weaknesses of the existing cyber law in India:

 - All Social Networking Sites shall be subject to the IT Act and should allocate a specialized team to respond to requests from Law Enforcement Agencies (LEAs) as quickly as possible.